-Upon determining that the CC interception is required or is to be stopped for an IMS session, LMISF shall pass the GTP Tunnel ID of the IMS Signalling Bearer to the LPCF with an indication that CC interception is required or to be stopped.
+Upon determining that the CC interception is required or is to be stopped for an IMS session, LMISF shall pass the IMS Signalling Bearer information to the S-GW/BBIFF with an instruction that indicates to the S-GW/BBIFF wherher the packets from the Media Bearer associated with the IMS Signalling Bearer shall be delivered, or not delivered, to the LMISF.

 When the media packets are received from the S-GW/BBIFF, the LMISF shall determine whether the interception is active on the IMS session.
-If active, the LMISF shall determine the Correlation Identifier associated with the IMS session to which the media corresponds.
-If not active, the LMISF shall discard the media packets.
+If active, the LMISF shall determine the Correlation Identifier (or Correlation Number) associated with the IMS session to which the media corresponds.
+If the interception is not active, the LMISF shall discard the media packets.